MalukiMuthusi/wallet-api/README.md

 # Wallet API

-OpenAPI specification of a wallet management API
+API For an online wallet management application.

-The API documentation is hosted at [API-documentation-site](9).
-Use it to learn about the APIs provided and their information.
+The API documentation is hosted at [https://theta-outrider-342406.web.app](9)

+Use the API documentation to learn how to make queries

+## Hosting

+### Staging

+The api staging endpoint is

+### Production

+The api production endpoint is

 ## Set Up and Run App